Command the Cloud

 • Create a virtual machine using the OpenStack CLI

-We will use the openstack server create command to create our virtual machine.
 We will create a virtual machine booting from a volume as we did in the Introduction to Cloud workshop except this time using the OpenStack CLI instead of the OpenStack web dashboard.

 To use this command we need to following information: